-COMPENSATION COMMITTEE REPORT\
+COMPENSATION COMMITTEE REPORT

-Our Compensation Committee has reviewed the Compensation Discussion and Analysis with management and based on a review of the Compensation Discussion Analysis, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this proxy statement.
+Our Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management and based on such review and discussion of the Compensation Discussion Analysis, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this proxy statement.

-Compensation Committee: Karen L. Shoos, Chair George O. Elston Harry H. Penner, Jr.
+Compensation Committee: Karen L. Shoos, Chair George O. Elston Harry H. Penner, Jr. Richard van den Broek